 Mt Duneed Regional Primary School has been informed that the school must enrol in the priority placement order of the policy and not exceed capacity.

-We are unable to accept enrolments for 2018 from outside our designated neighbourhood area, though we are still accepting siblings from currently enrolled families.
+We are unable to accept enrolments from outside our designated neighbourhood area, though we are still accepting siblings from currently enrolled families.

 We have a vibrant school community and offer an excellent teaching and learning program to our students.
 I am disappointed that we cannot accept all enrolments, but must follow newly implemented DET guidelines.